TopSwagCode/polyglot-microservices/README.md

 * Authentication Events (UserRegisteredEvent, UserLoggedInEvent, etc.)
 * Opentelemetry across the stack
 * Tests
-* Deployed solution on either home server or Hetzner cloud with Auto wipe / reset data stores.
+* Deployed solution on either home server or Hetzner cloud with Auto wipe / reset data stores
 * Fix known bugs.
-Eg. Complete a task and open it again doesn't update the metrics count, so you are able to get > 100% completed tasks :D Also Analytics page is broken until some data has been created.
+Eg. Complete a task and open it again doesn't update the metrics count, so you are able to get > 100% completed tasks :D Also Analytics page is broken until some data has been created
+* Kafka Schema registry